 For the back of the postcard, please email all the party details for your guests in the format you’d like them to appear.
 These will include the occasion, time, date, venue, whether food is provided, dress code and rsvp details.
 If you need help, just ask.
 I can send you a template to follow.

 Please scroll up to see the guide supplied in ‘What do I need from you’ and also send me a clear photo of the front of the home you’ve asked me to draw (either the new home or the old one).
+The more photos the better.
 I’ll also need to know the address so I can include a number plaque, street name or signpost.

 For the back of the postcard, please have a think about the ‘We’re moving’ message and email it to me along with the new address.
 If you need help, just ask.
 I can send you a template to follow.